-Appendix D of the 2006 ICS CTG listed the estimated number of nonattainment facilities identified by the EPA in each state that were expected to meet the applicability criteria recommended in the 2006 ICS CTG.
-The table in Appendix D also included the EPA's estimate of the baseline total emissions of VOC from industrial cleaning solvent use at these facilities.8 The EPA estimated that there were 166 facilities in Pennsylvania that would be affected by the recommended CTG control measures, with baseline total emissions of VOC of 3,660 megagrams per year (Mg/yr).
+Appendix D of the EPA's 2006 ICS CTG lists the estimated number of nonattainment facilities identified by the EPA in each state that were expected to meet the applicability criteria recommended in the 2006 ICS CTG.
+The table in Appendix D also included the EPA's estimate of the baseline total emissions of VOC from industrial cleaning solvent use at these facilities.
+The EPA estimated that there were 166 facilities in Pennsylvania that could potentially be affected by the recommended CTG control measures, with baseline total emissions of VOC of 3,660 megagrams per year (Mg/yr).
 The 3,660 Mg/yr converts to 4,034 tpy.

-The EPA assumed that the average VOC concentration of high VOC-content solvents is 900 grams of VOC per liter of solvent (g VOC/l).
-The EPA-recommended VOC emission control limit for an industrial cleaning solvent is a VOC concentration of 50 g VOC/l of industrial cleaning solvent.
-The use of an industrial cleaning solvent with a VOC content of 50 g VOC/l would be a reduction in VOC emissions of approximately 95% or 95% control efficiency ([(900 g/l - 50 g/l) / 900 g/l] x 100 = 95%).
+The EPA assumed that the average solvent density of uncontrolled solvent is 900 grams of solvent per liter of solvent (g/l).
+The EPA-recommended control limit is 50 g/l.
+Solvent is considered to be 100% VOC.
+Reducing the VOC content of industrial cleaning solvent allowed to be used in subject cleaning activities from 900 g/l to 50 g/l would be a reduction of approximately 95% or 95% control efficiency ([ $(900 \text{ g/l} - 50 \text{ g/l}) / 900 \text{ g/l}] \times 100 = 95\%$ ).

-Using data from the 2002 NEI database, the EPA provides in the 2006 ICS CTG that of the total VOC emissions Nationally from solvent cleaning operations (64,000 Mg/yr; 71,000 tpy), approximately 4,000 Mg/yr (4,400 tpy) were from degreasing operations that use industrial cleaning solvents.
+Using data from the 2002 NEI database, the EPA provides in the 2006 ICS CTG that of the total VOC emissions nationally from solvent cleaning operations (64,000 Mg/yr; 71,000 tpy), approximately 4,000 Mg/yr (4,400 tpy) were from degreasing operations that use industrial cleaning solvents.
 The Department regulates the VOC emissions from degreasing operations under existing § 129.63.
-The remaining 60,000 Mg/yr (66,600 tpy) were from the other industrial solvent cleaning activities that are the subject of proposed § 129.63a.
+The remaining 60,000 Mg/yr (66,600 tpy) were from the other industrial solvent cleaning activities that are the subject of finalform § 129.63a.
 Therefore, of the total VOC emissions from industrial cleaning solvent cleaning operations of 71,000 tpy, approximately 6% of those emissions were from degreasing operations and approximately 94% were from other industrial cleaning solvent cleaning activities.